-113. The Bureau shall meet twice a year, once in May/June and a second time during the Committee session.
+132. The Bureau shall meet twice a year, once in June/July and a second time immediately preceding the Committee's regular session.
+The newly elected Bureau shall meet as necessary during the Committee's regular session.

-F. Participation of experts from least developed countries (LDCs)
+F. Participation of experts from developed countries

-114. In order to ensure a fair representation within the Committee of the various geographical and cultural areas, the Committee decided to include in its budget a sum intended to cover the cost of participation, in its sessions and sessions of its Bureau, of representatives of States members of the Committee which are on the list of least developed countries (LDCs) issued by the United Nations but only for persons who are experts in conservation of the cultural or natural heritage.
+- 133. In order to ensure a fair representation within the Committee of the various geographical and cultural areas, the Committee decided to include in its budget a sum intended to cover the cost of participation, in its sessions and sessions of its Bureau, of representatives of States members of the Committee which are on the list of least developed countries issued by the United Nations but only for persons who are experts in conservation of the cultural or natural heritage. - 134.
+Requests for assistance to participate in the Bureau and Committee meetings should reach the Secretariat at least four weeks before the session concerned.
+These requests will be considered in the limit of resources available as decided by the Committee, in decreasing order of NGP of each State member of the Committee, and primarily for one representative from each State.
+In no event may the Fund finance more than two representatives by State, who must in this case be one expert in the natural and one in the cultural heritage field.